reppard/mcp-servers/src/fetch/README.md

 This can be customized by adding the argument `--user-agent=YourUserAgent` to the `args` list in the configuration.

-### Customization - Proxy

-The server can be configured to use a proxy by using the `--proxy-url` argument.

 ## Debugging

 You can use the MCP inspector to debug the server.
 For uvx installations: